NYPL/engineering-general/culture/library-values.md

 * Service
 * Social Responsibility

-As employees of the New York Public Library in particular, we are guided by [the Library's core values](https://lair.nypl.org/-/departments/internal-affairs/human-resources/learning-and-development/culture-engagement/core-values) (internal link):
+As employees of the New York Public Library in particular, we are guided by [the Library's Core Values](https://lair.nypl.org/-/departments/internal-affairs/human-resources/learning-and-development/culture-engagement/core-values) (internal link):

 * Helpful
 * Curious